Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Introduction

-Naturally, decaying plasticity and catastrophic forgetting co-occur in neural networks since neural networks use nonlinear activation functions and dense representations learned by gradient-based methods.
-Dense representation creates non-locality, resulting in forgetting.
-Nonlinear activation functions may saturate, resulting in small gradients that lead to slow adaptation to changes.
-It is not until recently, Dohare et al.\ (2021) studied the problem of decaying plasticity and showed that it is separate from catastrophic forgetting.
+Naturally, decaying plasticity and catastrophic forgetting co-occur in neural networks since neural networks use dense representations learned by gradient-based methods, and it might be hard to quickly change the functions they represent.
+Dense representation creates non-locality, resulting in forgetting, and many factors, such as vanishing gradients or correlated features, contribute to decaying plasticity.